 No focus.
 No clicks.
 No commissions.
 No momentum.

-Affiliate income is 80% choosing the right offers, not the most offers.
+Affiliate income is 80% choosing the right offers, not all the offers.

 - High trust (your audience must believe the product works)